htvogler/Measuring-Cytomechanical-Forces-on-Growing-Pollen-Tubes/Improvements_Several_improvements_have_been__.md

 Several improvements have been proposed to overcome the aforementioned challenges to increasing the throughput of micro-indentation.
 The increased efficiency of quantitative data collection will enable generation of statistical micromechanical datasets for deciphering the complex chemo-mechanical process of fast tip growth in pollen tubes.

 ##Micro-channels
-Microfluidic technology has evolved into a powerful tool to monitor and control the microenvironment around single cells.
-It has been recently applied to investigate polarized growth in neuronal axons, in filamentous fungal hyphae and in pollen tubes, by isolating the tip-growing region from the rest of the cell body \cite{Taylor_2005, Geng_2015, Agudelo_2013}.
-We demonstrate the use of a microfluidic platform to guide, parallelly close-pack vertically and laterally the growth of individual tubes and enable increased cellular adhesion and stability of micro-indentation.
+Microfluidics technology has evolved into a powerful tool to isolate and chemo-mechanically probe individual cells \cite{Nilsson_2009}.
+It has been recently applied to investigate polarized cell growth in neuronal axons, filamentous fungal hyphae and in pollen tubes, by isolating the tip-growing region from the rest of the cell body \cite{Taylor_2005, Geng_2015, Agudelo_2013}.
+We demonstrate the use of a microfluidic platform to guide, parallelly close-pack, both vertically and laterally, the growth of individual tubes.
+This enables increased cellular adhesion and stability of micro-indentation.
 Morever the enhanced predictability of growth direction after emerging out of the microchannels allows for faster tip positioning and measurement.

-Uni-directional guidance and improvements in cellular adhesion, for large micromechanical data collection EMBC proceedings citation and (submitted manuscript JExpBot)
+EMBC proceedings citation and (submitted manuscript JExpBot)

 ##Computer vision